WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo2.md

 ## What you will get 🛒

-You will end up with both Android™ and Windows on your Surface Duo 2.
+You will end up with both Android™ and Windows on your Surface Duo.
 Android™ and Windows will both split the internal storage (64GB and 64GB or 128GB and 128GB or 256GB and 256GB).

-Android™ will boot normally, and you will have to use a PC to boot Windows when needed.
+Android™ will boot normally, and you will have to use a PC to boot Windows when needed, unless you create a dual boot image (explained later).

 # Steps 🛠️